TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 Half a kilometer away, in a small apartment near the Gießen train station, Elena Voss was also looking at her screen, the blue light reflecting off her face as she scrolled through Alex's GitHub history.

 "Hiding in plain sight," she murmured.
-"All these years."
+"All this time."

 She'd first encountered his code during her early Babashka days, but had never connected it to the anonymous contributor whose PRs to various Clojure libraries she'd been following for years.
 The more she dug, the more she found, small, elegant solutions to seemingly intractable problems, slipped quietly into the ecosystem without fanfare.

-Behind her, rain streaked down the window, the same rain that had soaked her hoodie earlier.
+Behind her, rain streaked down the window.
 The purple fabric was still drying on a radiator, the same hoodie she'd inherited from her mother in 2009, the year cancer took her.

 Elena took a swig directly from a bottle of Club-Mate, the caffeinated German soft drink that fueled countless hacker spaces across the country.
-She'd been trying for three years to solve the exact problem Alex claimed to have cracked, bringing persistent collections to microcontrollers without garbage collection.
+She'd been trying for three years to solve the exact problem Alex claimed to have addressed, bringing persistent collections to microcontrollers without garbage collection.
 Every attempt had ended in failure and frustration.

-If he really had solved it...
+If he really had demonstrable start...

 She thought of the silver cross she'd glimpsed on his chain.
-Religious engineers always surprised her.
+Religious, she thought, surprising.
 How could someone understand the elegance of mathematics, the precision of code, and still believe in mythology?

 And yet there was something about Alex that didn't fit the stereotype.
 He wasn't preachy or dogmatic.
 When she'd made the "sky-daddy" jab, he hadn't reacted with offense or launched into apologetics.

 Instead, he'd talked about persistence.
 About history that refused to be erased.

 Elena's fingers tapped a quick rhythm on her laptop, a habit from her teenage coding days.
-Maybe his faith was different.
-More like Clojure itself, quiet, consistent, built on immutability and careful transformations.
+Maybe he is different.
+More like Clojure itself, quiet, consistent, built on careful research, first principles, iteration, immutability and transformations.

 She opened her terminal and typed: